guijp/learning/README.md

-# Study
+# Learning

-Notes and projects for some of the courses that I'm taking.
+Notes for courses and tutorials that I've taken.
-# learning